uds-se/debuggingbook/docs/notebooks/README.md

 1. **Download the Python code** (using the menu at the top) and edit and run it in your favorite environment.
 This is easy to do and does not require lots of resources.
 2. **Download the Jupyter Notebooks** (using the menu at the top) and open them in Jupyter.
 Here's [how to install jupyter notebook on your machine](https://www.dataquest.io/blog/jupyter-notebook-tutorial/).

+Some of our chapters require additional Python packages to be installed.
+The [`binder` project folder](https://github.com/uds-se/debuggingbook/tree/master/binder) holds an up-to-date full set of required packages.

 #### Can I run the code on my Windows machine?